 - Nikko – Town at the entrance to Nikko National Park, site of the beautiful Toshugu shrine.

-- Kawagoe – Known as Little Edo, Kawagoe is only 30 minutes away from Tokyo so a favourable option for a day trip.
+- Kawagoe – Known as Little Edo, Kawagoe is only 30 minutes away from Tokyo so it’s a favorable option for a day trip.
 Its architecture which has remained the same takes visitors back in the Edo period.

 - Matsuyama is the largest city in Ehime prefecture (pure Japanese countryside) and home to Dogo Onsen, Japan’s oldest onsen.